Pylons/pyramid/docs/narr/project.rst

 #.
 Line 4 defines an instance of MyModel as the root.

 #.
 Line 6 is a "root factory" function that will be called by the
-   :mod:`repoze.bfg` *Router* for each request when it wants to find the root of the object graph.
+   :mod:`pyramid` *Router* for each request when it wants to find the root of the object graph.
 Conventionally this is called ``get_root``.

 In a "real" application, the root object would not be such a simple object.
-Instead, it would be an object that could access some persistent data store, such as a database.  :mod:`repoze.bfg` doesn't make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of :class:`myproject.models.MyModel` to represent the root.
+Instead, it would be an object that could access some persistent data store, such as a database.  :mod:`pyramid` doesn't make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of :class:`myproject.models.MyModel` to represent the root.